 These activities were alongside asking parents to sign our petition to their local MP to protect our bees from toxic pesticides.
 Right now, 3 neonicotinoid pesticides (neonics) are banned here and in other European countries after they were found to pose a risk to bees.
 But the ban doesn’t extend to

-some important crops such as wheat – and they are under constant attack from pesticide firms and the National Farmers Union.
+– and they are under constant attack from pesticide firms and the National Farmers Union.
 A review of the ban is currently taking place.
 And the Brexit vote means the UK’s pesticide rules could eventually be completely rewritten.
 We want the government to back a permanent ban on neonicotinoids, and promise that any future pesticide regulations will protect nature and human health.
 You too can take action today.

 The Zoo had lots of activities for the children.
 It was a fantastic day for the parents and children, getting everybody involved talking about and looking at nature.